Palgroves History, Family Crest & Coats of Arms

 Early Origins of the Palgroves family

 The surname Palgroves was first found in Suffolk at Palgrave, a village and civil parish that dates back to 962 when it was listed as Palegrave.
 By the Domesday Book of 1086 the village's name evolved to Palegraua which was listed there at that time.
 Great Palgrave in Norfolk has a similar entry in the Domesday Book but this entry is the first listing and therefore it is presumed a more recent village.
 The place name literally means "grove where the poles are got" from the Old English "pal + "graf" or "grove or a man called Paga" from the Old English personal name + "graf."

 Early History of the Palgroves family

 This web page shows only a small excerpt of our Palgroves research.
 Another 83 words (6 lines of text) covering the years 1480, 1554 and 1525 are included under the topic Early Palgroves History in all our PDF Extended History products and printed products wherever possible.

 Palgroves Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Palgroves include Palgrave, Palgrove and others.

 Early Notables of the Palgroves family (pre 1700)

 Notables of this surname at this time include: John Palsgrave (c.1480-1554), an English priest of Henry VIII of England's court.
 In 1525, he was appointed tutor to Henry's illegitimate son, Henry Fitzroy.
 The expression...
-Another 34 words (2 lines of text) are included under the topic Early Palgroves Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Palgroves family